TimothyLe/echo-2.0/README.md

     <img src="https://github.com/TimothyLe/echo-2.0/blob/master/images/full-machine.JPG" alt="Bluetooth-Enabled Optic Sensing Device" />
 </div>

+<p align="center">A bluetooth-enabled optic sensing device designed for Electronics in Embedded Systems  </p>
 <br />

-<h3 align="center">A bluetooth-enabled optic sensing device designed for Electronics in Embedded Systems  </h3>

 ## Read more
 Feel free to read our documentation on this project and look at our specs, schematics, operations, etc: